-Disclosure: This blog post contains some affiliate links.
+Disclosure: This blog post contains one or more affiliate links.
 If you click on them and make purchases, they generate revenue for this blog at no additional cost to you.
 As an Amazon Associate I earn from qualifying purchases.
 All affiliate links on this blog are identified as such.
 Here’s my Full Disclosure.

 For too many of us, Covid has taken away most of our outlets for relaxation, leaving available mainly passive entertainment like reading or watching movies.
 But more and more in 2020 I realized, through my own experience and that of friends and various writers and artists, the importance of creating artistic statements ourselves.
 I, for one, worked on Zazzle, wrote poetry, and overhauled a fiction book.
 But then I recognized the need to work with things that had a physical presence in the world, from collage to my body, which now asserted its claim to power with a powerful jab to my awareness.
 So I started exercising almost daily for a while, and then, when I understood what my body really missed, I started dancing.
 And once I started, I couldn’t stop.
 Dancing took over.
 Dancing that’s both a workout and artistic self-expression.
 Dancing that connects with parts of my body that want to move a certain way, and with movements that want to connect certain parts of my body.
 I now take over the kitchen when I wait for things to heat up in the microwave or for a large tea ibrik to boil, and I challenge myself to dance in a small, restricted space when I move in front of the TV, for instance when I watch reruns of comedy shows.